CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/BB_COVESA_VISSR.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+The reference server is implemented in Go and supports HTTP and WebSocket transports.
+Clone the repository from https://github.com/COVESA/vissr, build with `go build`, and run the server to expose VSS data via the VISSv2/v3 API.
+Clients connect using standard HTTP GET/POST or WebSocket for subscriptions and real-time data streaming.
+See the [COVESA VISS specification](https://covesa.github.io/vehicle-information-service-specification/) for protocol details.

 ## Known Implementation